rblx-local/localnet/README.md

 ## 🎯 Current Goals
 - Improving this project more is my main goal, you can help me to do it!
+- Currently it only has a *partial* backend, but im planning to make a frontend too.

 ## ⚠️ Current Issues